-Publications include recent articles in the Journal of Musicological Research, Music & Letters, the Grove Dictionary of American Music, and the volume Ambrosiana at Harvard: New Sources of Milanese Chant, which he edited with Thomas Forrest Kelly.
-Forthcoming work will be published in Rethinking Mahler (Oxford University Press, ed.
-Jeremy Barham) and The Symphonic Repertoire Series, Volume 5: The Symphony in Europe since ca. 1930 and the Americas (Indiana University Press, ed.
+Publications include recent articles in the Journal of Musicological Research, Music & Letters, the Grove Dictionary of American Music, Rethinking Mahler, and the volume Ambrosiana at Harvard: New Sources of Milanese Chant, which he edited with Thomas Forrest Kelly.
+Forthcoming work will be published in The Journal of Musicology and The Symphonic Repertoire Series, Volume 5: The Symphony in Europe since ca. 1930 and the Americas (Indiana University Press, ed.
 A. Peter Brown and Brian Hart).
 His writing has also appeared in the Boston Globe, Amusicology, program notes for the American Symphony Orchestra, and the blog Unsung Symphonies, which he cofounded with music theorist Frank Lehman.

 Mugmon has presented at regional, national, and international conferences, as well as colloquia.
 He has received grants for his research from the American Musicological Society and Harvard University.
 His paper "Making Mahler French: Bernstein's Case for the Composer in 1960" received the Hollace Anne Schafer Memorial Award from the New England Chapter of the American Musicological Society.
 In 2012, he served as a panelist in a worldwide discussion, sponsored by the New York Philharmonic Archives, of Leonard Bernstein's tours with the New York Philharmonic.

-In his spare time, Mugmon enjoys running, biking, cooking, playing electric bass, and soaking in the Arizona sun with his wife Madeleine and their son Owen.
+In his spare time, Mugmon enjoys running, biking, cooking, playing electric bass, and soaking in the Arizona sun with his wife Madeleine and their sons Owen and Emmett.